| The Children's Bread |

 With the boldness of a lion she cast aside the fact that she was a gentile and approached Jesus for the healing of her daughter.
 Jesus paused and did not answer right away.
 The disciples came and ask if they should send her away, as she was such a bother and making such a scene.

 Then Jesus stopped, turned and looked her square in the eyes and said; "I was not sent except to the lost sheep of the house of Israel."
-Knowing there was no other hope, knowing He was the author of life, knowing He had all authority, she humbled herself and worshiped Him and simply said; "help me!"
+Momentarily stunned by His answer she could not deny that she knew down deep within herself that there was no other hope.
+She knew that He was the author of life, that He had all authority, and she humbled herself and worshiped Him and simply said; "help me!"

-Jesus answered her with; "It is not good to take the children's bread and throw it to the little dogs."
-Knowing her place of unrighteousness, and yet having heard of the mercy of God, she replies meekly by saying; "Yes, Lord, yet even the little dogs eat the crumbs which fall from their masters' table."
+Jesus answered her a very profound phrase; "It is not good to take the children's bread and throw it to the little dogs."
+She understood clearly her place of unrighteousness, and yet having heard of the mercy of God, she replies meekly by saying; "Yes, Lord, yet even the little dogs eat the crumbs which fall from their masters table."

-What a wonderful account of faith in action.
-But, did you see what Jesus said about healing?
-He called it the "children's bread."
-In other words, it is the rightful, normal, expected sustenance of the children of God.
-I have found that most Christians are not sure if healing is really theirs through the redemptive plan of salvation.
-There is often an uncertainty about this issue.
-We need to know that which belongs to us as believers so we can apply the Word in any given situation and therefore receive the promised benefit.
+What a wonderful account of faith in action and relentless perseverance.
+But, did you catch what Jesus said about healing?
+He referred to healing as the "children's bread."
+In other words, healing is the rightful, normal, expected sustenance of the children of God - it's their inheritance!
+I have found that many Christians are really not sure if healing belongs to them through the redemptive plan of salvation.
+Unfortunately, there is often an uncertainty about this issue.
+Know this - uncertainty is always an open door for the enemy to sow confusion, and a breading ground for fear, doubt and unbelief.
+As believers, we need to have our feet planted upon solid ground, knowing with all certainty that which belongs to us, so that we can apply the Word of God in any given situation and therefore receive the promised benefit.
+Where do you stand?
 Are you a child of God?
 Have you asked Jesus to come into your heart?
-Then the right of healing is yours today, now - just as then, it is still the children's bread.
+If you answered yes, then the right of healing is yours today, now, right at this moment - just as it was then, it is still the children's bread today.

-Faith can only act where the will of God is known.
+True Bible faith can only act where the will of God is known.
+That's why we have the Bible today, it's His will in written form.
 This woman had a revelation or an understanding that Jesus was the Messiah, that He was not only able to heal, but that He was willing to do so.
 Based on that understanding, she was not going to let Jesus pass her by.
-She had boldness as a result of her faith, and she acted on it.
-In a sense was saying - I will not be denied!
+She had boldness as a result of her faith, that was based upon knowledge, and she acted on it.
+In a sense was saying - I know the truth and I will not be denied!

-It was faith that stopped Jesus in His tracks, and it was her faith that impressed Him.
+There's no mistaking the fact that it was faith that stopped Jesus in His tracks, and it was her faith that impressed Him.
 Faith that knew He was the Messiah, faith that knew of His compassion, faith that knew of His will to heal.
 Faith that made the decision to step out even against impossible odds and dare to believe and expect.
 Faith to be different, faith that doesn't care what others may think.
-Faith that believes.
+Faith that takes hold and believes.

 Did you notice that she fell at His feet and worshiped Him?
 We may get so caught up with our own situation that we miss a key ingredient to healing.
 Instead of seeking the healing, we need to seek the healer.
 There is a proper order.
 Yes, Jesus wants us healed, but He also wants our hearts.
 Worship is not just something we do when we are in church.
-It is an everyday lifestyle because in Christianity we do not have mere religion, instead we have a relationship.
-We have become children of God, and as it states in Romans 8:17 we are heirs of God and joint heirs with Jesus!
+It's an everyday lifestyle because in Christianity we do not have mere religion, instead we have the right to intimate, deep, personal relationship with our God - the Author of Life.
+By accepting Jesus Christ as Lord, we have become children of God, and as it states in Romans 8:17 we are heirs of God and joint heirs with Jesus!
+Think of it - heirs with the Author of Life, we have the right to share in all that He is and all that He has - Oh, take a moment and let that sink in.

 In the presence of God there is love and assurance.
 There is joy and peace in the midst of the storm.
 There is direction and stability when tossed about on the sea of uncertainty.
 I challenge you today to make a move to go deeper into this life of faith, spending time in His presence and in His Word.
 In so doing, your faith will rise to new heights and through the wonderful Spirit of God you will find a boldness and a joy in knowing that which was purchased through the plan of salvation is truly the children's bread, and you are included!!!